Login or Create Account

 All displays contain the dropdown menu for selecting the primary channel to analyze.
 If R, G, B, or Y (Luminance) is selected, all channels are analyzed, but the selected channel is emphasized.
 There is also an option to analyze any of the channels alone— useful where one of the secondary channels is dark and may cause a run to crash.
 Luminance (Y) is shown above.
 If it is changed, results are recalculated.

-All displays except Multi-ROI summary and Tonal response & gamma allow you to select the ROI for viewing results.
+Many displays allow you to select the ROI for viewing results.

 The Edge and MTF display has a dropdown window for selecting the maximum MTF display frequency: 2x Nyquist (the default), Nyquist, 0.5x Nyquist, and 0.2x Nyquist.